Elliot518/ElliotHelloTalkTopics/README.md

 > Accepting a challenge means taking risks.
 Have you considered the risks?
 Are you willing to take risks?
-As an old Chinese saying goes: Seeking wealth through risks.
+As an old Chinese saying goes: If you wanna seek wealth, you've got to risks.
 Are you a risk taker?

 - Summary